Shopify/krane/README.md

 Refer to `krane help` for the authoritative set of options.

-- `--template-dir=DIR`: Used to set the deploy directory.
-Set `$ENVIRONMENT` instead to use `config/deploy/$ENVIRONMENT`.
-This flag also supports reading from STDIN.
-You can do this by using `--template-dir=-`.
-Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx --template-dir=-`.
-- (alpha feature) `-f [PATHS]`: Accepts a comma-separated list of directories and/or filenames to specify the set of directories/files that will be deployed (use `-` to read from STDIN).
-Can be invoked multiple times.
-Cannot be combined with `--template-dir`.
-Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx -f -,path/to/dir,path/to/file.yml`
+- `-f [PATHS]`: Accepts a list of directories and/or filenames to specify the set of directories/files that will be deployed.
-- `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
-For example, `krane deploy my-app cluster1 --render-erb --bindings=color=blue,size=large` will expose `color` and `size`.
+- `--stdin`: Read from STDIN.
+Can be combined with `-f` Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx -f path/to/dir path/to/file.yml --stdin`
 - `--no-prune`: Skips pruning of resources that are no longer in your Kubernetes template set.
 Not recommended, as it allows your namespace to accumulate cruft that is not reflected in your deploy directory.
-- `--max-watch-seconds=seconds`: Raise a timeout error if it takes longer than _seconds_ for any resource to deploy.
+- `--global-timeout=seconds`: Raise a timeout error if it takes longer than _seconds_ for any resource to deploy.
 - `--selector`: Instructs krane to only prune resources which match the specified label selector, such as `environment=staging`.
 If you use this option, all resource templates must specify matching labels.
 See [Sharing a namespace](#sharing-a-namespace) below.
+- `--no-verify-result`: Skip verification that workloads correctly restarted.
+- `--protected-namespaces=default kube-system kube-public`: Fail validation if a deploy is targeted at a protected namespace.
+- `--verbose-log-prefix`: Add [context][namespace] to the log prefix

 > **NOTICE**: Deploy Secret resources at your own risk.
 Although we will fix any reported leak vectors with urgency, we cannot guarantee that sensitive information will never be logged.